-Along with dietary fiber, these vitamin compounds help to protect against breast, colon, and prostate cancers and
+These vitamin compounds help to protect against breast, colon and prostate cancers.

 Beta-carotene has also been known to reduce the risk of cataracts.

-Bok choi is a very good source of vitamin-K, providing almost 40% of RDA levels.
+Bok choy is a very good source of vitamin-K, providing almost 40% of RDA levels.

-Fresh bok choi has many vital B-complex vitamins such as pyridoxine (vitamin-B6), riboflavin, pantothenic acid (vitamin-B5), pyridoxine, and thiamin (vitamin-B1).
+Such as pyridoxine (vitamin-B6), riboflavin, pantothenic acid (vitamin-B5), pyridoxine and thiamin (vitamin-B1).

 Iron is required for the red blood cell formation.